gbaHD Upcycle Shield DIY kit install guide

 Nintendo is not showing propperly Your test game might be dirty, clean it first.
 Some CPU and or Cartridge Connector pins are not soldered propperly.
 Check and reflow Pins on the bottom of the CPU as well as the cartidge connector.
 If this brings no success verify R2 (47 Ohm) R3 (47 Ohm) and R4 (15 Ohm).
 If all is good but it still fails you might have a rare case of a broken CPU

 Game Boy works, GBA freezes after Bootscreen Some CPU and / or ram pins are not soldered propperly.
-Mostly this means eighter image or ram pins.
+Mostly this means either image or ram pins.
 Check and reflow pins on the top and right of the CPU as well as all ram pins.

 GBA Cartridge reports corupted savefile R2 has failed and needs to be replaced with a 47 Ohm resistor.